johnewart/dapr-proposal-process/guides/api-design.md

 ### Creation of new APIs

+A new API is always considered as an _Alpha API_.

 * Both HTTP and gRPC protocols need to be supported for the new API
 * Documentation must be provided for the API
-  * HTTP API must be added to Dapr documentatio
+  * HTTP API must be added to the `Reference` section of Dapr documentation
 * Issues should be added in `dapr/quickstarts` to create examples for the new API to enable users to easily explore the new functionality provided by the API
 * If the new API is considered an _optimization_ of an existing API (say, the addition of `BulkGetSecrets` alongside `GetSecret`) then:
   * The performance improvement gained due to this API should be documented
   * Guidance must be provided to the users in docs as to when to use this API vs using the older one
 * Performance tests should (though preferably must) exist for this new API
-* _Must_ include new E2E tests that exercise the API
+* _Should_ include new E2E tests that exercise the API

 ### Updates to existing APIs